sevoigt/pymbs/doc/source/started/started.rst

 Model Description
 ^^^^^^^^^^^^^^^^^
-Next the model of the Crane Crab is generated using PyMbs.
+Next the model of the crane crab is generated using PyMbs.

 * Start PyScripter (or your favourite Python editor) and copy the following code into the editor window.
 Please note that some systems mess up the apostrophe '?!
   If that is the case it is marked as red and has to be replaced manually by a proper one.::

 		# import PyMbs
-		from PyMbs.Input import *
+		from pymbs.input import *

 		# set up inertial frame
 		world=MbsSystem([0,0,-1])